Zelakolase/GCKit/Application/src/Harmonia/README.md

 2. sum(c_v) : Sum of all clustering coefficients for all verticies (elements/nodes)
 3. v_n : Number of nodes/verticies/elements
 4. e_n : Number of internal edges in cluster

+This equation is thouroughly tested, you can use it safely under BY-NC-SA.